Martyr: Martyrdom in the Middle East

 In contemporary Middle Eastern cultures, the term for 'martyr' (Arabic shahid) has more uses than the English word 'martyr'.

 While the term can be narrowly used for a person who is killed because of their religion, it is more generally used to mean a person who died a violent death.
 Thus it can arguably mean a general 'victim'.

 A person is a martyr if they were killed because of their identity, because of natural disasters like earthquakes, or while performing relief or health care work.
 For example, İbrahim Bilgen was killed by Israel in the 2010 Gaza flotilla raid.
-Because he died as a humantiarian activist, he is called a martyr by Al-Jazeera.
+Because he died as a humanitarian activist, he is called a martyr by Al-Jazeera.

 Martyrdom is also tied with nationalism, because a martyr can be a person who died in the context of national struggle.
 For example, in Beirut, Martyrs' Square is a public square that's dedicated to Lebanese nationalists who were executed by the Ottomans.

 In Palestine, the word 'martyr' is traditionally used to mean a person killed by Israeli forces, regardless of religion.
 For example, Shireen Abu Akleh was a Palestinian Christian journalist who was killed by Israeli forces, and Arabic media calls her a 'martyr'.
 This reflects a communal belief that every Palestinian death is part of a resistance against Israeli occupation.
 Children are likewise called martyrs, such as the children of journalist Wael Al-Dahdouh who were killed in an Israeli airstrike.

 The label of martyrdom is used as a form of memoralizing the dead within some narrative, such as how the victims of the 2020 Beirut explosion were called 'martyrs of corruption' as a form of protest against the government.

 The wide usage of 'martyr' is not restricted to Arabic.
 Armenian culture likewise uses the term for the victims of the Armenian genocide, who are called Holy Martyrs.
 April 24 is Armenian Genocide Memorial Day, and also called "Armenian Martyrs Day".